A step towards the tensorization of Sobolev spaces: Introduction

 \section{Introduction}

-The theory of first order Sobolev spaces in abstract metric measure spaces became an independent field of study the late 90's.
+The theory of first order Sobolev spaces in abstract metric measure spaces became an independent field of study the late 90s.
 Haj\l asz \cite{hajlasz1996} defined the concept of Haj\l asz gradient and subsequently the so-called Sobolev-Haj\l asz spaces.
-Heinonen and Koskela soon introduced the concept of upper gradient to replace the distributional gradient in more abstract spaces, \cite{HK1995,HK1996,HK1998}.
+Heinonen and Koskela introduced the concept of upper gradient to replace the distributional gradient in more abstract spaces, \cite{HK1995,HK1996,HK1998}.
 Their definition requires an inequality to hold true for every rectifiable curve in the underlying space.
 Shanmungalingam \cite{shanmugalingam2000newtonian} introduced the concept of weak upper gradients, and the relative Newton-Sobolev spaces by allowing the requirement to fail for a null set of curves (in the sense of modulus of a curve family).
-Cheeger \cite{cheeger1999} used a relaxation procedure of weak upper gradients to define relaxed upper gradients.
+In his pioneering work on calculus on metric measure spaces \cite{cheeger1999}, Cheeger introduced a relaxation procedure of Heinonen and Koskela's notion of weak upper gradients.

 More recently, in the interest of studying spaces that satisfy a lower Ricci curvature bound, Lott and Villani \cite{LV2007} and (independently) Sturm \cite{sturm2006one,sturm2006two} introduced the celebrated curvature-dimension condition.
 In order to further study these spaces, Ambrosio, Gigli, and Savar\`e \cite{AGS2014RCD} introduced the so-called RCD spaces and a new notion of first order Sobolev spaces, suitable for a larger class of metric measure spaces.
 There has been a flurry of activity in the last few years, due to the interest in studying these general metric spaces with a lower curvature bound.
 See the brief surveys~\cite{honda, naber} for more information.

-Under sufficient geometric assumptions, the notions of weak upper gradient due to Cheeger, Shanmungalingam, and Ambrosio-Gigli-Savar\`e are equivalent \cite{AGS2014} (see also \cite{AGS2013} for a more focused exposition), while Haj\l asz gradients are not; one should think of them as the Hardy–Littlewood maximal function of upper gradients.
+Under sufficient geometric assumptions, the notions of weak upper gradient due to Cheeger, Shanmungalingam, and Ambrosio-Gigli-Savar\`e are equivalent \cite[Theorem~7.4]{AGS2013}, while Haj\l asz gradients are not; one should think of them as the Hardy–Littlewood maximal function of upper gradients.